zammad/zammad-org/src/pt_BR/documentation/use/guides/search.md

 button on the right side, which opens an area where you can specify additional conditions based on specific attributes and their values.
 Choose an attribute and enter or select a value to match against.
-When using more than one filter, all conditions must be met — they are logically connected by AND.
+When using more than one filter, all conditions must be met; they are logically connected by AND.
 This also applies to the search term in the main search field.

 Remove a single filter by hovering over it and clicking the ::x:: that appears next to the value field.
 To remove all filters, click the `x` in the